-How to Create a Mintable SPL Token on Solana: No-Code, CLI & Mint Authority Guide
+How to Create a Mintable SPL Token on Solana

-How to Create a Mintable SPL Token on Solana: No-Code, CLI & Mint Authority Guide
+How to Create a Mintable SPL Token on Solana

 A mintable SPL token is a Solana token whose mint authority is still active.
-That means new supply can be minted later for rewards, vesting, ecosystem incentives, treasury operations, or staged token launches.
+That means the current authority holder may be able to mint more supply later for rewards, vesting, treasury operations, staged launches, or other planned token mechanics.

 Security note

-A mintable token is not automatically unsafe, but it requires clear authority management.
-Test on Devnet first, keep authority wallets secure, and never revoke mint authority until you are certain no future minting is needed.
+A mintable token requires clear authority management.
+Test on Devnet first, keep authority wallets secure, and do not revoke mint authority until your planned supply is complete.

 - Token Creator— Create SPL or Token-2022 tokens